TouK/nussknacker/docs/MigrationGuide.md

 ## In version 1.18-esp (Not released yet)

+### Configuration changes

+* [#7181](https://github.com/TouK/nussknacker/pull/7181) Added designer configuration: stickyNotesSettings
+  * maxContentLength - max length of a sticky notes content (characters)
+  * maxNotesCount - max count of sticky notes inside one scenario/fragment
+  * enabled - if set to false stickyNotes feature is disabled, stickyNotes cant be created, they are also not loaded to graph

 ### Other changes

 * [#7116](https://github.com/TouK/nussknacker/pull/7116) Improve missing Flink Kafka Source / Sink TypeInformation